polcak/jsrestrictor/website/content/pages/faq.md

 No. We currently do not have a consistent method that spoofs fonts reliably.
 If you are concerned about font enumeration, you can track the relevant JShelter [issue](https://pagure.io/JShelter/webextension/issue/60).

-If you are using Firefox and want your fonts hidden consistently, activate resistFingerprining (see above).
+If you are using Firefox and want your fonts hidden consistently, activate resistFingerprinting (see above).

 #### I have a unique fingerprint?
 Some properties wrapped by JShelter return random values.